matthijs166/battleship-coding-tournament/README.md

 # battleship-coding-tournament
-You play battleship with code.
-Program you own AI and compete against others.
+You play Battleship with code.
+Program your own AI and compete against others.
-First you need to know the rules of the game [Rules](https://www.hasbro.com/common/instruct/battleship.pdf)
+First, you need to know the rules of the game [Rules](https://www.hasbro.com/common/instruct/battleship.pdf)

 # Dependencies
-This project is made with Bun.
-Bun is a simple and fast build tool for Node.js.
+This project was made with Bun.
+Bun is a simple and fast-build tool for Node.js.
 You can find more information about Bun [here](https://bun.sh/docs/installation)

 Or install bun via NPM:
 ```bash